cbezault/STL-Wiki/Files-To-Edit-When-Adding-Or-Removing-Files.md

 * **src/vc/designtime/pkg/src/VC_Pkg_Core_Registration.pkgdef**

   When adding **extensionless** *headers*, this makes the Visual Studio IDE recognize them as C++.
 Technically we must mark private headers here if they are extensionless, but going forward we've been giving private headers a .h extension so that this list need not be modified.
+[Microsoft-internal link.](https://devdiv.visualstudio.com/DevDiv/_git/VS?path=%2Fsrc%2Fvc%2Fdesigntime%2Fpkg%2Fsrc%2FVC_Pkg_Core_Registration.pkgdef&version=GBmaster)